Saxon Wars: Middle phase

-Charlemagne returned in 782 to Saxony and instituted a code of law, the Lex Frisionum, and appointed counts, both Saxon and Frank.
+In 782 Charlemagne returned to Saxony and instituted a code of law, the Lex Frisionum, and appointed counts, both Saxon and Frank.
 The laws were severe on religious issues, namely the native paganism of the Saxons.
 This stirred a renewal of the old conflict.
-That year, in autumn, Widukind returned and led a revolt that resulted in many assaults on the church.
+In the fall of 782 Widukind returned and led a revolt that resulted in many assaults on the church.
 The Saxons invaded the area of the Chatti, a Germanic tribe already converted by Saint Boniface and firmly in Charlemagne's empire.
-Widukind won over a Frankish army at the Battle of Süntel while Charles was campaigning against the Sorbs.
-It was in response to this setback that Charlemagne, at the Blood court of Verden, ordered the beheading of 4,500 Saxons who had rebelled.
+Widukind won the Battle of Süntel while Charles was campaigning against the Sorbs.
+It was in response to this setback that Charlemagne, at the Massacre of Verden, ordered the beheading of 4,500 Saxons who had rebelled.
 Upon this Blutgericht, some historians have stated the massacre did not happen, or that it was actually a battle, but according to Alessandro Barbero, none of these claims are credible.
 The action led to two straight years of constant warfare (783–785), with Charlemagne wintering in central Saxony, at Minden.
 Gradually, the Franks gained the upper hand.
-The turning point came in 785, when Widukind had himself baptized and swore fealty to Charlemagne.
+The turning point came in 785, when Widukind was baptized and swore fealty to Charlemagne.
 It was with the conclusion of this war that Charlemagne could have claimed to have conquered Saxony, and the land had peace for the next seven years, though revolts continued sporadically until 804.